wangzhongruo/ibkr_py_wzr/README.md

 python -m ibkr_py_wzr.data_center --config configs/nasdaq.yaml
 ```

+The `data_directory` in the configuration acts as the canonical cache.
+When the
+NASDAQ updater runs it first inspects the per-symbol parquet files stored in
+that directory.
+If the existing history already spans the configured start
+date through the latest requested session the downloader performs an incremental
+update by appending only the newly available bars.
+If the cache is missing or
+does not yet cover the requested period a full refresh is triggered and the
+parquet file is replaced with a fresh download from Interactive Brokers.

 Any CLI flag provided alongside `--config` overrides the value stored in the
 file, making it straightforward to reuse defaults while experimenting with
 different backfill windows or data directories.
 Progress bars are enabled by